Community Programs.

 Exercise medicine is one of the cheapest and well-researched forms of prevention, management, and treatment for chronic conditions.
 Yet many people in our communities who would benefit from clinical exercise as medicine do not have access to it.
 Our goal at Chronic Care Australia (CCA) is to improve the mental and physical health of all Australians with whole person treatment solutions so that they can live well for longer.

-Over the past five years, CCA has funded and offered our community programs in loving memory of some very special people who have touched our hearts, and the hearts of many in their communities.
-There are now eight different community programs dedicated to the memory of extraordinary people who valued our community and inspired the very best in everyone they encountered.
+Over recent years, CCA has funded and offered our community programs in loving memory of some very special people who have touched our hearts, and the hearts of many in their communities.
+There are now nine different community programs dedicated to the memory of extraordinary people who valued our community and inspired the very best in everyone they encountered.

 Care Currency.

-This year, Chronic Care Australia has partnered with the Australian Sports Foundation to enable tax-deductible donations to help fund our much-needed, and appreciated, community programs.
-We are delighted with this partnership, as it helps us all remember and ensures the longevity of one of CCA’s founding social and ethical pillars — our Care Currency.
+Chronic Care Australia partners with the Australian Sports Foundation to enable tax-deductible donations to help fund our community programs.
+We call donations to the program our Care Currency.

-By considering a charitable, tax-deductible donation to support these programs and help us reach our initial target of $17k of Care Currency, you can help improve health equity and improve the lives of Australians who are living with complex chronic conditions.
+By considering a charitable, tax-deductible donation you can help improve health equity and improve the lives of Australians who are living with complex chronic conditions.
 Please click the link below to visit CCA’s donation page on the Australian Sports Foundation website.

 If you are an organisation or an individual associated with a PAF fund, and would like to learn more about this pioneering approach to health equity in the workplace and our community, please contact Lisa Rowley lisa@chroniccare.com.au or Katie Stewart katie@chroniccare.com.au